 Employees on a reservist leave are entitled to be reinstated to the same position if it still exists or to a comparable position if it does not.
-Notably, an employer is entitled to postpone employee's reinstatement from Reservist Leave for two weeks after the day on which the leave ends or one pay period, whichever is later.

 Leave Relating to Elections

 Employees acting as returning officers or poll officials are entitled to an unpaid leave of absence to perform their election duties.
 The employee must provide the employer with at least seven (7) days' notice of the leave.